ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 first.
 Chances are, the problem you're experiencing is not tied to GSmartControl, but is a drive firmware or smartctl problem.
-For example, to see a complete information about your /dev/sda drive, type the following in a terminal emulator (e.g., xterm, konsole or gnome-terminal):
+For example, to see a complete information about your /dev/sda drive, type the following in a terminal emulator (as root, using sudo or su):

-smartctl -a /dev/sda
+smartctl -x /dev/sda

 Note: If using Windows, the device name should be /dev/pd1 for the second physical drive, etc... .
+Run cmd as administrator first.

 If you still think it's a GSmartControl issue, please collect the following information about your system.
 Without it, it may be very hard or impossible to fix the bug.

-* Which operating system you use (for example, openSUSE Linux 11.4).
+* Which operating system you use (for example, openSUSE Leap 42.3).

 * Which version of GTK and Gtkmm you have installed.
 Finding this out is very distribution-specific.
 For example, on openSUSE it would be